-Project complications also occur when working on a larger project with many moving parts that must eventually align.
+Project complications occur when working on a larger project with many moving parts that must eventually align.
 Without proper alignment of these parts, the project can slow down, become less productive and possibly grind to a halt.
-To create harmony between the various departments and parts of a project, project integration management is implemented.
+That’s why project managers use project integration management to improve project collaboration.

 What Is Project Integration Management?

 Project integration management is a way of making various processes work together.
 Meaning, it takes the numerous processes that are being used in a project and makes sure that they’re coordinated.

 Project integration management accomplishes this by making trade-offs.
 That means that you can’t have everything if you want to get the project completed on time and within budget.
 This is the normal operational procedure for any project manager.
 If there are competing objectives, then alternatives are needed to meet stakeholder’s expectations.

 To achieve this means identifying, defining, combining, unifying and coordinating the many processes and activities within the project management process groups.
 Therefore, project integration management involves making choices about resource allocation and trade-offs, while managing those interdependencies that are in the project management knowledge areas.

 Project management software helps coordinate your project integration management.
 ProjectManager is award-winning project management software that has robust Gantt charts that organize project phases, resources, costs, tasks and more.
 You can see your entire project on a visual timeline to help you make better decisions in terms of resource allocation over the life cycle of the project, plus link dependencies, filter for the critical path and set a baseline to track project variance in real time.
 Get started with ProjectManager today for free.

 There are certain steps or processes that you and your team should take to implement project integration management.